joshbegley/nyt-latest/README.md

 **The Pelosis and a Haunted America**\
-`Spooky Republicans are writing our national horror story.`\
+`Gruesome Republicans are writing our national horror story.`\
 https://nytimes.com/2022/10/28/opinion/pelosi-nancy-paul-attack.html?searchResultPosition=1

 **Jerry Lee Lewis: Listen to 10 Songs From a Rock ’n’ Roll Pioneer**\